geoffolson/obsidian-navigation/README.md

 ## Known Issues

 - **Preview Section:** The extension does not currently support link navigation from the Markdown preview pane, only from the text editor.
+- **File Scope:** The extension searches for .md files within your current workspace.
+Files outside the workspace won't be opened.

 ## Planned Features